quicwg/multipath/draft-ietf-quic-multipath.md

 acknowledgements.
 The peer can keep sending data using the same IP addresses and UDP ports previously associated with the connection ID, but MUST use a different connection ID when doing so.
-E.g this can happen if the Connection ID issuer requests retirement of a Connection ID using the Retire Prior To field in the NEW_CONNECTION_ID Frame.
+This can happen if, e.g., the Connection ID issuer requests retirement of a Connection ID using the Retire Prior To field in the NEW_CONNECTION_ID frame.
 If no new connection ID is available anymore, the endpoint cannot send on this path anymore but has to wait for the idle time-out before closing the path.
-If another active path is available, the enpoint can re-active the path before the timer expired if a new Connection ID gets issued by its peer.
+If another active path is available, the enpoint can re-activate the path before the timer expires if a new Connection ID gets issued by its peer.

 Note that if the sender retires a Connection ID that is still used by